cheuklau/insight-zone-defense/README.md

 ![Fig 4: Multi-cloud for AirAware using one spark cluster](/images/AirAware_VPC_Multi.png)

 The above infrastructure creates two pipelines in the same region across two availability zones.
-A Spark cluster is only placed in one of the pipelines, and the output is passed into the other using VPC peering sharing.
-This reduces the cost of haivng to spin up multiple Spark clusters, and is acceptable since batch processing only occurs periodically, and therefore we are only concerned with the customer having access to the front-end and databases containing post-processed data.
+A Spark cluster is only placed in one of the pipelines.
+This reduces the cost of having to spin up multiple Spark clusters, and is acceptable since batch processing only occurs periodically, and therefore we are only concerned with the customer having access to the front-end and databases containing post-processed data.
 We also place an elastic load balancer (ELB) to redirect traffic across the two pipelines, and auto-scale the front-end application (Flask instances) according to the fluctuation in user demand.

 ### Scenario - Increase Users